 The greatest impacts of storm tide would be felt by properties along the Tingalpa Creek in the area of the Esplanade, Railway Parade, Ferry Road and Thorneside Road, as well as those properties along the exposed foreshore area of Queens Esplanade.
 The potential for flooding along Tingalpa Creek is heightened during heavy rain events.
-Leslie Harrison Dam, which is situated approximately 6.5 km inland from the mouth of the creek, is an un-gated dam, meaning that when it reaches 100 per cent capacity, water flows over the spillway and safely out of the dam.
+Leslie Harrison Dam, which is situated approximately 6.5km inland from the mouth of the creek, is an un-gated dam, meaning that when it reaches 100 per cent capacity, water flows over the spillway into the lower reaches of Tingalpa Creek.

 Landslide Hazard mapping indicates that Thorneside has a limited risk of landslide.
 A small pocket of low to medium landslide hazard has been identified along the waterfront at the most northern point of Mooroondu Road and a second small pocket of low to medium risk identified between Ruth Street and Claremont Street.
 There are a limited number of residential properties in these areas that are impacted.

-The Redland Planning Scheme, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
+The Redland City Plan, through the Landslide Hazard Overlay attempts to mitigate the impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

 Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas and road and rail networks.
-Impacts of a disaster on these services may have far-reaching long-term affects for mainland communities.
+Impacts of a disaster on these services may have far-reaching long-term effects for mainland communities.